rootwork/rootwork.org/hugo/content/blog/2006-05-28/index.md

 slug: 'can-blogging-stop-genocide' # Recommended length is 3 to 5 words.
 aliases:
   - /p/060528

+# For the post as it appears in lists.
+summary: >
-description: 'The Genocide Intervention Network is a nonprofit based in DC that is a little more than two years old.
+  The Genocide Intervention Network is a nonprofit based in DC that is a little more than two years old.
 We began as a student group at Swarthmore College with an idea: to change the way the world responds to genocide.
-As a result of our origins as a student group, we have a strong history in using online social networking and viral campaigns.' # For SEO and social media snippets.
+As a result of our origins as a student group, we have a strong history in using online social networking and viral campaigns.

+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
-summary: 'The Genocide Intervention Network is a nonprofit based in DC that is a little more than two years old.
-We began as a student group at Swarthmore College with an idea: to change the way the world responds to genocide.
-As a result of our origins as a student group, we have a strong history in using online social networking and viral campaigns.' # For the post in lists.
+  The Genocide Intervention Network is a nonprofit to change the way the world responds to genocide.
+Because we began as a student group, we often use online social networking and viral campaigns.

-draft: true # Change to 'false' to publish this post.
+draft: false # Change to 'false' to publish this post.
 featured: false
 toc: false